imeysam/laravel-image-cropper/README.md

 ## ✂️ Simple & Flexible Laravel Picsize

-**Laravel Picsize** is a simple, flexible and SOLID-friendly Laravel package that helps you resize images on the fly, then store and reuse the resized versions — all with one line of code.
+**Laravel Picsize** is a simple and flexible Laravel package that helps you to resize images on the fly, then store and reuse the resized versions — all with one line of code.

 It’s designed for Laravel projects that need **on-demand thumbnails**, **resized images**, or **optimized storage**, without reinventing the wheel every time.